shamshirz/speed/README.md

 Read the writing-to-think article and really liked it Then read the 40yrs as a developer post and also really liked it

 I want to write to think here and "just do it" to explore some coding ideas.
 I think I can be a judgemental programmer about "reinventing the wheel" and about people not thinking through their projects before working on them.
 For that reason, I think I've been judgemental of myself and not practicing because I am too tired of project planning to do it for myself right now.
-No planning = no coding, so too tired from project planning at job has lead to me doing tno practice work - which I would (or atleast historically) have enjoyed.
+No planning = no coding, so too tired from project planning at job has lead to me doing tno practice work - which I would (or at least historically) have enjoyed.

-Even now, looking at this, I'm thinking, "too long, needs to be susinct".
+Even now, looking at this, I'm thinking, "too long, needs to be succinct".

 If I was coding for fun and practice, then these are the things I want to check out.